ibm-cloud-docs/Cloudant/offerings/bluemix.md

 <div id="byok"></div>

-If you require bring-your-own-key (BYOK) for encryption-at-rest, this encryption is enabled by using {{site.data.keyword.cloud}} Key
+If you require bring-your-own-key (BYOK) for encryption-at-rest, this encryption is enabled by using {{site.data.keyword.cloud_notm}} Key
 Protect. {{site.data.keyword.cloudant_short_notm}} supports this feature for new {{site.data.keyword.cloudant_short_notm}} [Dedicated Hardware plan](https://console.bluemix.net/docs/services/Cloudant/offerings/bluemix.html#ibm-cloud-public) instances that are deployed in all regions.
 First, create an instance of the Dedicated